Blog-Reference and Blog-Reference

 That is rather smart, but it escaped your attention that this thread is about the LABOR market and neither about the goods market in general nor the Brooklyn milk market in particular.

 The SS-function―DD-function―equilibrium approach is false for BOTH the goods and the labor market because ALL microfounded approaches are methodologically false.
-The macrofounded approach delivers the following testable macro employment equation = true Phillips curve.
+The macrofounded approach delivers the following testable macroeconomic Employment Law = true Phillips Curve, see Wikimedia AXEC46.

 Related 'NAIRU does not exist because equilibrium does not exist' and 'NAIRU: an exhaustive dancing-angels-on-a-pinpoint blather'